Clemapfel/crisp/docs/image/image.md

 ![](./.resources/full_window_view.png)

 Note that to render images we need to move them from the ram to the graphics card, operations that scale or move the image may result in artifacting that is only visible in the render window.
-Always remember: modifying the sprite does not modify the image in any way as the datas memory are completely seperate.
+Always remember: modifying the sprite does not modify the image in any way as the datas memory are completely separate.

 ## 3.2 Accessing Individual pixels